Undergraduate Studies in Theology

 Tuition and Books

 ICT Tuition is $450/course.
+Tuition for current High School students age 16 and above and in at least 11th grade is $300/course.
 Payment in full due by beginning of class.
 ICT will discuss payment plans upon request.
 Tuition does not include textbooks.
 Students are responsible for obtaining textbooks/class resources.

 This course introduces the student to the teachings of the Catholic Church as it is rooted in Scripture and Tradition and faithfully proclaimed by the Church’s magisterium (teaching office).
 Besides an introduction to Catholic doctrine, the course will also include some discussion of Church history, prayer and liturgy, the moral life, and Catholic life and theology.

 ICT 102: The Word of God: Scripture and Tradition